Key Stage 1

 The ethos of the school places appropriate emphasis on high expectations for education and care.
 We aim for each child to fully achieve his/her full potential in a supportive and positive environment.
 The policy of the school is to provide an education that is broad and balanced and encourages the development of the whole child.

-A new approach to formally assessing the children against age related expectations has being introduced that provides us with a monitoring and assessment system that clearly informs us of the specific skills and knowledge that the children need to develop in order to achieve that years age related expectations.
+Children are formally assessed against age-related expectations which provides us with a monitoring and assessment system that clearly informs us of the specific skills and knowledge that the children need to develop in order to achieve that years age-related expectations.
 Outcomes of assessments are reported to parents at the end of the summer term in their written reports.

-Children who are in both Year 1 and Year 2, will continue to study and be assessed in English (Reading, Writing and Speaking & Listening), Maths and Science.
-They will have End of Key stage assessments in the summer term 2015 based on the programmes of study.
-An assessment information meeting for parents of year 2 children will be held in the spring term 2016.
+Children who are in both Year 1 and Year 2, will continue to study and be assessed in English, Maths and Science.
+They will have End of Key stage assessments in the summer term based on the programmes of study.
+An assessment information meeting for parents of year 2 children will be held near to their assessments.

 Teaching & Learning